Cherish and enrich ancestors and past loved ones

 HISTORY

-The History of Qingming Festival
+The History of Qingming Holiday

-The Qingming Festival is a time to cherish and enrich ancestors and passed loved ones.
-The festival is marked by the burning of Joss paper, also known as “Spirit or Ghost money” which is used to as an offering from the living to the spirit realm.
-Offering wealth and comfort to ancestors in the afterlife.
+The Qingming Festival is a time to cherish and honor ancestors and passed loved ones.
+The festival is marked by the burning of Joss paper, also known as “Spirit or Ghost money.”
+This is used as an offering from the living to the spirit realm, providing wealth and comfort to ancestors in the afterlife.
+Millions of people around the world celebrate the Qingming Festival, particularly in China and Southeast Asia.
+The festival is based on thousands of years of Chinese culture and spirituality, serving as a bridge between the living and the dead.
+It harmonizes the worlds of the present and the past.

 The origins of the Qingming Festival trace back to the Zhou Dynasty

-(1046-256 BC), when the ruling class observed rituals to honor their ancestors.
+(1046-256 BC) when the ruling class observed rituals to honour their ancestors.

 Over centuries, the tradition evolved, incorporating elements of spring celebrations and ancestor worship.